NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 ---

 Events are an important part of any interactive web app.
 Events are used to respond when a user clicks somewhere, focuses on a link with their keyboard, and changes the text in a form.
-When I first started learning Javascript, I wrote complicated event listeners.
+When I first started learning JavaScript, I wrote complicated event listeners.
 More recently I've learned how to reduce both the amount of code I write and the number of listeners I need.

 Let's start with a simple example - a navigation element with a few links.
 We want to print a message to the console showing where a hyperlink goes when the user focuses on it.